Hillary34/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to print hello world
+to display the contents of /etc/passwd file